BrightFeather/PlateRecognition/README.md

 2. Open matlab and set the downloaded repository as current

-3. Type and run `set up` in matlab command line（This sets up the vlfeat environment for character recognition.
+3. Type and run `setup` in matlab command line（This sets up the vlfeat environment for character recognition.
 Runs well under MacOS and Linux, might have trouble with Windows.
 Troubleshooting: http://www.vlfeat.org/install-matlab.html）

 ### Plate Recognition